Composer

 Executable Binaries: Executable binaries are defined as executable scripts in

-directory, which makes them easily accessible without cluttering the global scope. -
+bindirectory, which makes them easily accessible without cluttering the global scope. -

 Configuration: Composer is configured with the following settings: